 From the User History view, a user can click on the hyperlink of a device or session to navigate to the associated Session Details page to the associated device's modal view.

-Every organization must have an Organization Owner (or Org Owner); while this is not a role that is obviously listed in RBAC, it is important to understand its function.
+Every organization must have an Organization Owner (colloquially Org Owner); while this is not a role that is obviously listed in RBAC, it is important to understand its function.
 The Org Owner is essentially the master Admin role, with all of the permissions associated with an Admin as well as abilities specific to the Org Owner (such as viewing and editing detailed subscription information).
-If at any time you need to transfer the Org Owner role to another Admin user, you can do this from the Users Details tab of the user you wish to transfer the role to.
+If at any time you need to transfer the Org Owner role to another Admin user, you can do this from the Users Details tab of the user intended to be transferred.

 Please be aware that the role cannot be automatically transferred at this time, nor can it be transferred by another Admin after an Org Owner's account is disabled or deleted, so before an Org Owner's account is disabled/deleted, the present Org Owner must transfer their role to another Admin user.
 The Org Owner account itself is the only account with this ability.
 Should an attempt be made to remove the Org Owner's user account in any way, a prompt will appear suggesting the transfer be performed: